ValMilkevich/code-conf.com/_events/doc-sthlm-2016.md

 speakers:
   kelseyhightower:
     keynote: true
-    title: Docker and the Future of Operating Systems
+    title: Containers and the death of the Linux Distribution
     abstract: >
       Kelsey will take a dive into the future of the operating system and how containers have the potential to destroy the Linux distro as we know it.
   mhausenblas: